How does remortgaging work to buy another property?

-Remortgaging your first property to buy another is a common strategy that can prove fruitful for your finances in the long run.
+Remortgaging your first property to buy another is a common strategy that could prove fruitful for your finances in the long run.
+Read our guide to discover how it works.

 With these things in place, it could be one of the cheapest ways to raise the deposit for a buy-to-let mortgage, or maybe even to fund a house purchase in full.